 Location, wind loadings, supports and whether tied back to any floors are all essential requirements.
 Often, the larger the screen the thicker the mullions and frames.
 However, it’s common to find face widths of 50mm.
 Frame depths vary from 50mm up to more than 200mm for the largest facades.

 Finding slimline windows for regular window replacements is often confusing for buyers.
-Many aluminium window brands come with a slimline version and standard frame sizes.
+Many aluminium window brands already come with a slimline version.
+The sightlines you get depend on the frame and opening element combinations.

-However, it’s easier providing thin windows for new build openings than providing slimline windows for window replacements.
+However, it’s often the case that many slimline aluminium windows easier providing thin windows for new build openings than providing slimline windows for window replacements.

-In addition to standard aluminium windows, specialist installers provide minimal framed windows.
-There’s also windows designed to hide within the frame giving an all glass look.
+In addition to standard aluminium windows, specialist installers provide high-end minimal framed ultra-slim doors and windows, specifically designed so the frame hides behind the structure and giving an all glass look.

 Interior doors, windows and screens